EdrianCast/devops_project/README.md

 - Configure your Laravel application to use these database credentials directly in the Docker Compose file (docker-compose.yml).

 ### Running the Application
-1. Start Docker containers:
-docker-compose up -d
+1. Start Docker containers: \n docker-compose up -d

 2. Access the Laravel application:

 Open a web browser and go to http://localhost:8080

 ### Running Tests
-1. Run tests inside Laravel container: docker-compose exec laravel ./vendor/bin/phpunit
+1. Run tests inside Laravel container: \n docker-compose exec laravel ./vendor/bin/phpunit